healthy-chicken-saladeers/rag_detective/README.md

 ### `src`

 * Contains all the Python code and Dockerfiles to build the project.
 It also contains the data `paul_graham_essay.txt` which is used as test data for LlamaIndex.

+### `reports`

+* Holds the previous `README.md` from prior milestones.

+### `prompts`

+* Some experimentation on prompting to get NER data off of incoming answers and chunks.
+Will be used if there is time towards the end of the semester as a stretch goal.